 Refrigerating, Freezing & Defrosting

 These cheesecakes are surprisingly quick to defrost.
-The best way to defrost them is to take them straight from the freezer and let them sit out at room temperature for half an hour.
+The best way to defrost them is to take them straight from the freezer and let them sit out at room temperature for 30 minutes.
 I thought that condensation would have formed on the tops making them soggy but no, they were just fine.
 Still tasted as great as ever.
 So unlike a whole cheesecake you don’t have to let them sit in the fridge overnight.

 These mini cheesecakes are smooth, creamy, and perfectly sweetened.
 Don’t settle for no-bake cheesecakes when you’ve got this insanely easy recipe right at your fingertips.